BL100 New Testament Greek I

 Leadership training for ministry in the urban context is the goal of this class.
 Areas of exploration will include administration, spirituality, self-care, youth ministry, evangelism, and the integration of theology and practice of ministry for the urban context.

-MN570-DL Worldview, Power & Desire: Exploring the Matrix of Congregational Leadership
+MN570-DL Worldview, Power and Desire: The Matrix of Leadership

 MN573 The Practice of Youth Ministry